Sarcoptic Mange In Your Dog “Scabies”

 What Causes Mange ?

 Two forms of mange are common in dogs.
 They are sarcoptic mange, the subject of this article, caused by Sarcoptes scabei and demodectic mange caused by Demodex canis.
 Read about demodectic mange here.
 Cats can also become infected with sarcoptic mange.
-They also have a third type, notedric mange which you can read about here.
+They also have a third type, notedric mange.
 Sarcoptic mange is sometimes called scabies.
 It infects a wide range of domestic and wild animals.

 Sarcoptic mange is highly contagious between dogs – particularly young and stressed ones kept under less than ideal conditions.
 It is found all over the World.
 Sarcoptic mites are near-microscopic in size.
 The adults are eight-legged creatures, closely related to ticks.
 Their entire life cycle of three to four weeks is spent on the dog or some other host.